ENCCS/intermediate-mpi/content/derived-datatypes.rst

    - A low-level representation as typemap can be associated with any derived data structure.
    - Typemaps are essential to enable MPI communication of complex datatypes.
+   - You can reduce message traffic by packing (unpacking) heterogeneous data together.
+   - MPI offers many type constructors to portably use your own datatypes in message passing.
-   - User-defined packing and unpacking can be quite useful, but might lead to less readable programs.
+   - Packing/unpacking are straightforward to use, but might lead to less readable programs.
+   - Usage of the type constructors can be quite involved, but you strictly ensure your programs will be portable.